Karall0k/Machine_Learning/README.md

 **Objective:** What batting statistic best predict hitter performance?
 In this analysis, a machine learning model was used to predict major league batter performance based on batter data from stathead.com and Statcast (via Kaggle.com).
 The data selected covers player batting statistics from 2017 – 2019.
 More recent data was not readily available, incomplete, or had too small of a sample size.

-**Special Instructions for running notebook:** Make sure your version of Sklearn is version 1.4 or greater before running the notebook.
+**Special Instructions for running notebook:** Make sure your installed version of Scikit-learn is 1.4 or greater before running the notebook.

 Data Cleaning Steps included: